kg4687/Water_Quality_Analysis/README.md

 Indicates if water is safe for human consumption where 1 means Potable and 0 means Not potable.

+Access to safe drinking-water is essential to health, a basic human right and a component of effective policy for health protection.
+This is important as a health and development issue at a national, regional and local level.
+In some regions, it has been shown that investments in water supply and sanitation can yield a net economic benefit, since the reductions in adverse health effects and health care costs outweigh the costs of undertaking the interventions.

 DATA LINK: https://www.kaggle.com/datasets/adityakadiwal/water-potability